andystanton/docker-gcc-cmake-gl/README.md

 # Docker Image: gcc-cmake-gl

-A bleeding edge Ubuntu 14.04 image intended for compiling C++11 OpenGL projects.
+A bleeding edge Ubuntu 14.04 image for compiling C++11 OpenGL projects.

 It contains: